 Also there’s a great, hidden museum that no one goes to.
 The excellent Museum Manuel Chávez Ballón ($7 entry) fills in many of the blanks about how and why Machu Picchu was built, and why the Inca chose such an extraordinary natural location for the citadel.
 First you have to find the museum, though.
 It’s inconveniently tucked at the end of a long dirt road near the base of Machu Picchu, about a 30-minute walk from the town of Aguas Calientes.

-A botanical gardens and waterfalls are an hour and half easy walk from Agua Calientes, mostly besides the railroad tracks and valley.
+A botanical gardens and waterfalls are an hour and half easy walk from Aguas Calientes, mostly besides the railroad tracks and valley.
 Depending on the time of year, hundreds of butterflies hatch within the enclosure in a myriad of colors, and...

 Thermal Hot Springs are located less than a kilometer from the villages.
 They are actually thermo-medicinal waters, surrounded by a beautiful landscape of mountains.
 So don't forget your bathing suit.